macrozone/seminar_np/app/client/app.coffee.md

-While we can achieve different levels of competitivenesses by increasing the number of bits in online algorithms with advice, this is not the case in randomized-online-algorithms.
+While we can achieve different levels of competitivenesses by increasing the number of bits in online algorithms with advice, this is not the case in randomized online algorithms.

 As [@onlineKnapsack] states, there is no algorithm that performs better than 2-competitive in expecation.
 So 2-competiveness with 1 bit is the best we can achieve.